Status of food safety in Africa

 The current food safety situation in sub-Saharan Africa (SSA) has been analyzed by the Global Food Safety Partnership.

-According to the GFSP report, the current investment in Food Safety focuses on access to regional and international export markets.
+According to the GFSP report, the current investment in Food Safety focuses on access to regional and international markets.
 Thus, it is not concentrating on reducing foodborne illness among the population in SSA.
 Food safety has become an important public health and development concern due to the fast change within SSA agri-food systems and new knowledge on foodborne disease health and economic burden.
 Therefore, the need of reconsidering national government investments and donor support is necessary.

 • The dominance of and the diversity of foods

-• Prevalence and contribution to health risks
+• Prevalence and contribution to

 • Fast-growing formal and informal, domestic and export markets